15 Best Cheap Places to Travel in August

 Read More: Top-Rated Day Trips from Las Vegas

 2. Berlin, Germany

-During your August vacation to Berlin, you will want to take in the cultural sites, like the Brandenburg Gate, Museum Island (Museumsinsel), and the Berlin Wall Memorial.
+During your August vacation to Berlin, you will want to take in the cultural sites and the many museums and art galleries like the Brandenburg Gate, Museum Island (Museumsinsel), and the Berlin Wall Memorial.
 So much of the Berlin experience will be enjoyed by just walking around the city and engaging in the social scene at many of the city's restaurants.

 - Read More: Top-Rated Day Trips from Berlin